Sheng Xue: Background

 She also starred two Canadian movies, Small Pleasures (浮雲 (浮云)) in 1993, and Chinese Chocolate (落鳥 (落鸟)) in 1995.
 She also starred a stage drama (in Chinese), He Zhu Xin Pei (荷珠新佩 (荷珠新佩)), in 1997.

 Sheng Xue was the Writer in Residence at Carleton University, Ottawa, in the winter of 2007, the Writer in Residence at McMaster University for the winter of 2009, and the Writer in Exile of Edmonton during September 2009 – August 2010.

 Sheng Xue is a key leader of overseas Chinese pro-democratic movement and is an outspoken critic of the Chinese government's human rights record.
-She is the chairperson of June 4 Massacre Investigation; Vice-Chairperson of The Federation for a Democratic China, Board member of Forum for Democratization of China and Asia.
+She is the chairperson of June 4 Massacre Investigation; Vice-chairperson of The Federation for a Democratic China, board member of Forum for Democratization of China and Asia.
 She established a group "Ten Dollar Can" in 2004, which is to encourage people to donate Ten Dollars per month and send to writers and journalists in prison, as well as other political prisoners, in China.
 She is also a founder of China Rights Network, a coalition of a number of organisations united by their opposition to the policies of the Chinese Communist Party, including Falundafa Human Right Association, Federation for a Democratic China, Students for a Free Tibet, Taiwanese Human Right Association of Canada, Tibetan Women's Association of Ontario, Tibetan Youth Congress, Uyghur Canadian Association, World Federalists of Canada, and others.

 On September 29, 2012, during a function held in Sheng Xue's home by about 50 Asian political exiles to celebrate the Mid-Autumn Festival, the Minister of Citizenship, Immigration and Multiculturalism, Jason Kenney, on behalf of the Canadian government, awarded Sheng Xue the Queen Elizabeth II Diamond Jubilee Medal.

 On October 8, 2012, during the FDC's 11th Global Congress held in Budapest, Sheng Xue was elected as the Chairperson of Federation for a Democratic China.

+In a 2025 conversation with the anti-communist media "Current Affairs Chunqiu"(时政春秋) Sheng Xue expressed historical revisionist views arguing for the legitimacy of Manchukuo, a client country in Northeast China built by Japanese army before WW2, saying that "at that time, Manchukuo was a fully modernized constitutional monarchy," and voiced support for re-establishing Manchukuo in today's Northeast China.